+Step 1: Prepare and evaluate the dataFirst, the data are systematized and consolidated.
 Quantitative data can be prepared in tables.
 For qualitative data collected through interviews or through questionnaires with open questions, the core statements are extracted and summarized.

+Step 2: Check for plausibilityIn the next step, the data should be reviewed for plausibility.
+The plausibility check is a small but very important step, because even small mistakes can badly distort an analysis.
 While the data evaluation (step 1) should be performed by only a few people, it is useful to have significantly more people participate in the plausibility check.
 Those whose expertise will be useful in assessing the results should be involved.
 This includes project managers, project staffers, and external stakeholders with relevant experience.

-The data evaluation in step 1 is purely descriptive.
+Step 3: Analyze the dataThe data evaluation in step 1 is purely descriptive.
 This means the results are presented on a 1:1 basis, as in "30 percent of the youths have an apprenticeship".

 Step three is based on this description, and reflects the findings.
 The results are assessed and interpreted on a comparative basis (read more on that in the next chapter).
 Assessment in this case does not simply mean distinguishing between "good" and "bad"; rather, the results are placed in context so you can determine whether the project is still on the originally planned path.

 Step 4: Draw conclusions, derive recommendations for actionEven the most extensive data analysis is of no benefit if the findings remain unused.
 For this reason, the findings should be widely communicated and discussed.
 As in the other portions of the impact-oriented management cycle, participation is here, too, the key to success.